godotengine/godot-docs/tutorials/3d/standard_material_3d.rst

 Distance fade is useful for light shafts or indicators that are only present after a given distance.

-Keep in mind enabling proximity fade and distance fade with **Pixel Alpha** mode enables alpha blending.
+Keep in mind enabling proximity fade or distance fade with **Pixel Alpha** mode enables alpha blending.
 Alpha blending is more GPU-intensive and can cause transparency sorting issues.
 Alpha blending also disables many material features such as the ability to cast shadows.
 To hide a character when they get too close to the camera, consider using **Pixel Dither** or better, **Object Dither** (which is even faster than **Pixel Dither**).